meelgroup/approxmc/README.md

 ```
 ApproxMC reports that have approximately `96 (=48*2)` solutions to the CNF's independent support.
 This is because for variables 3 and 4 we have banned the `false,false` solution, so out of their 4 possible settings, one is banned.
 Therefore, we have `2^5 * (4-1) = 96` solutions.

+## Issues, Bugs, Wishes, etc

+In case you encounter a bug, or a problem solving is very slow, etc. please create a [GitHub issue](https://github.com/meelgroup/approxmc/issues).
+We will deal with *every* case, and will resolve them all.
+The authors of this code have resolved over 500 GitHub issues on other software they release.
+All issues will be dealt with promptly.

 ## Old Versions

 The old version, 2.0 is available under the branch "ver2".
 Please check out the releases for the 2.x versions under GitHub [releases](https://github.com/meelgroup/approxmc/releases).
+Please read the README of the old release to know how to compile the code.
+Old releases should easily compile.